 The Department of Housing and Urban Development (HUD) has a program called the Housing Choice Voucher Program, also referred to as, “Section 8 project based rental assistance,” “Section 8 assisted living,” or just “Section 8”.
-This program was designed to provide grant housing choice vouchers to qualifying individuals.
+This program grants housing choice vouchers to qualifying individuals.
 This Section 8 relocation assistance has four fundamental criteria that determine if a person is eligible to receive the help they need.
-These are income level, family status, eviction history, and citizenship.
+The criteria are income level, family status, eviction history, and citizenship.
 It is very important to learn if you may be eligible for Section 8 assistance.
 People that do not meet all four requirements listed below are not eligible to receive a Section 8 voucher.
 It is also important to note that you do have the opportunity to apply for Section 8 housing online!

 Family Status Requirement

-There are requirements that your family status must meet in order to qualify for Section 8 government assistance.
+There are requirements that your family status must meet, in order to qualify for Section 8 government assistance.
 The Housing and Urban Development Department has set their definition of a family.
-However, they have authorized Public Housing Authorities to have flexibility of their definition of a family as well.
+However, they have authorized flexibility to Public Housing Authorities of their definition of a family as well.
 You want to be sure to get in contact with your local PHA in order to see if your family is eligible.
 Make sure that your current situation is in accordance with the specific criteria when you submit a Section 8 assistance application.

 - Where at least one person is over the age of 62.

 - With or without children.

-- Where one or more people in the household has a disability.
+- Where one or more people in the household have a disability.

 - Has been displaced from their home.
 This displacement could have happened for a variety of reasons from government action to damage and/or disaster caused by a federally recognized disaster, and more.

-- A tenant who doesn’t leave a unit after the other members of their family have left the unit.
+- A tenant who doesn’t leave a unit after the other members of their family has left the unit.
 In this case, the family of the tenant must already be receiving Section 8 assistance.

-- A single person who doesn’t meet any of the conditions mentioned above.
+- Or, if a single person doesn’t meet any of the conditions mentioned above.

 Income Level Requirement